A coalition of advocacy groups has launched a campaign to pass the SAFE Banking Act. They want to help minority and women-owned cannabis companies.

 “I appreciate SAFE4Equity’s support of the SAFE Banking Act and their ongoing advocacy for federal cannabis reform.
 SAFE Banking is only one piece of the puzzle.
 But it is a critical piece of reform that underserved communities and small businesses need now,” said Perlmutter.
 “It is imperative that the conference committee solve this problem as soon as possible to begin to alleviate the threat of public safety and inequity.
 It threatens communities and emerging small businesses.”

-The #SAFE4Equity campaign will be used to address one of the barriers to entry for minority cannabis operators.
+The #SAFE4Equity campaign will address one of the barriers to entry for minority cannabis operators.
 Access to capital is the biggest.
 It will feature stories from cannabis entrepreneurs navigating predatory agreements and financial lending practices exasperated by regulatory banking barriers.

 “Extend a safe harbor to banks, credit unions, certain payment processors, and other select financial entities to offer essential services such as loans, deposit accounts, check cashing, and electronic payments to state lawful cannabis companies.
 We are creating a sustainable future for small cannabis businesses and stopping the unjust criminalization of cannabis,” said Amber Littlejohn, Executive Director of MCBA.